Call for Entries by

 Schedule shipped artwork for pickup (arranged by artist)

 To send via email: (send to: firstname.lastname@example.org).
-The email should include the artist's full name as subject along with 'REGIONAL SCULPTURE submission.'
+The email should include the artist's full name as subject along with 'REGIONAL PAINTING submission.'

 Please do not send links to Google Drive documents.